Assisted Pedal Cycles. Converting an existing bike using the

 valve requires that I take Warfarin to keep my blood-clotting time

-cycle extremely defensively, and generally pull to the side and stop
+cycle defensively, and usually pull to the side and stop

-falling off, I also don't go fast downhill.
-It follows
+falling off, I also don't go particularly fast downhill; and it

-that I would barely notice if I didn't have the 44T chainwheel, and
+that I would barely notice if I didn't have the 44T chainwheel.
+This

-this is of concern because the fitting of a Bafang BBS01 drive normally
+was of concern because the fitting of a Bafang BBS01 drive involves

 bike permanently into my top front gear or even higher; and I find it